Remote work · CDMX · Roma Norte & Narvarte

 What is included in a furnished monthly stay?

 Monthly stays include fully furnished apartments with kitchen basics, linens, towels, and work-ready amenities depending on the unit.
 The Roma Norte loft adds the external monitor and building gym and pool access.
 Monthly pricing and what is bundled in utilities is confirmed before booking.
-See the full monthly guide: monthly apartments in Mexico City.
+See the full planning guide: where to stay in Mexico City for a month.

 Related guides for remote workers in Mexico City